The Impact of the Berlin Blockade and Airlift on the Cold War

 3.1.
 Operation Vittles

-The operation was officially known as “Operation Vittles” and lasted for almost a year, from June 1948 to May 1949.
-Over 200,000 flights were conducted, bringing in around 2.3 million tons of supplies to sustain the population of West Berlin.
-This effort was a testament to the determination of the United States and its allies to support the democratic enclave in the midst of Soviet aggression.
+The name for this operation was officially “Operation Vittles” and it run for a full year, from June 1948 to May 1949.
+More than 200,000 flights were flown, delivering in the neighborhood of 2.3 million tons of supplies needed to support the West Berlin population.
+In support of the democratic enclave during Soviet aggression, the United States and its allies demonstrated a determination with this effort.

 4. Consequences on the Cold War

-The Berlin Blockade and Airlift had significant consequences on the Cold War and the global balance of power.
+The Berlin Blockade and Airlift were crucial to the end of the Cold War and on the global balance of power.
 Here are some of the key impacts:

-• The United States demonstrated its commitment to protecting its interests and those of its allies in Europe, asserting itself as a superpower.
+The United States showed the world that it was willing to protect its interests and those of its European allies, by asserting itself as a superpower, too.

-• The Berlin crisis further solidified the division between East and West and contributed to the formation of NATO (North Atlantic Treaty Organization) in 1949.
+The Berlin crisis finally solidified the split between East and West, and led in 1949 to the creation of NATO (North Atlantic Treaty Organization).

-The legacy of the Berlin Blockade and Airlift is still felt today.
-It serves as a stark reminder of the tensions and conflicts that characterized the Cold War era.
-It also highlights the resilience of the human spirit and the willingness of nations to come together to protect freedom and democracy.
+Today that legacy of the Berlin Blockade and Airlift is felt.
+It is a reminder of the turmoil and strife of the Cold War times.
+There’s a larger message here about the ability of the human spirit to, here in this country, and all over the world, to stick together, withstand atrocities, will not allow the government to kill citizens, and so the willingness of nations to come together to ensure the freedom and democracy stands.

 5.1.
 Berlin as a Symbol

-The city of Berlin itself, once divided by the physical wall in 1961, has become a symbol of the struggle between East and West.
-The fall of the Berlin Wall in 1989 marked the end of the Cold War and the reunification of Germany.
+Berlin’s city divide by a physical wall in 1961, meant that the city has become a symbol of East versus West.
+The reunification of Germany, the end of the Cold War and the fall of the Berlin Wall to name but a few happened in 1989.

 Conclusion